natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 # Main DC Distribution Wiring

 ## Battery to Positive Bus
+TLDR: Per the main contactor instruction manual, we must use 0000 to obtain adequate continuous ampacity.

-Maximum theoritical/ideal charging current is 292A.
+Maximum theoritical/ideal charging current is 280A as limited by the BMS (322A is full capacity of all sources).
 Round trip wire length is approximately 3 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 00 AWG.

 * Battery at minimum 22.4V (BMS cell low cutoff of 2.8V)
-* Max Aftermarket Alternator Charging = 150A
+* Max Aftermarket Alternator Charging = 180A
 * Max Multiplus 24/3000 Charging = 70A
 * 800W Primary Solar Charging (perfect efficiency) = 36A
 * 800W Ground Array Solar Charging (perfect efficiency) = 36A